 The word danjo refers to an elevated place, and a garan is a place for people to practice Buddhism.
 In the Danjo Garan, the world of Shingon Buddhism is painted vividly through elaborate mandalas that help convey the teachings of Kukai to all who visit.

 According to legend, when Kukai decided he wanted to return to Japan from his studies in China, he threw his sankosho in the air and it flew all the way from China to Japan.

 The hunter and his dogs promptly vanished.
-Only later did Kukai learned that the hunter was in fact Koya Myojin, local god.
+Only later did Kukai learn that the hunter was in fact Koya Myojin, local god.
 After this encounter, Kukai asked the emperor to grant him this land so he could build what is today Koyasan.
-That very pine tree still stands in the Danjo Garan to this day.

 In order to get to Koyasan, take Nankai Koya Line from Nakai Namba Station and get off at the last station, Gokurakubashi.
 If you want to get there quickly, there is a limited express train, but you may have to the local line at Hashimoto, since the final stop for many express trains on the Nankai Koya Line is Hashimoto.
 Just jump off and take the first local line bound for Gokurakubashi.
 Once you get to Gokurakubashi you will need to take a cable car up the mountain and then a 20 minute bus ride to Danjo Garan.

 When you visit Koyasan or especially when you stay at Koyasan, you may want to consider to buy Koyasan World Heritage Ticket.
 It offers you great discounts on train fare, a free bus two-day bus pass, and discounts on some of the facilities in Koyasan.
 We strongly recommend getting this ticket.
 You can buy this at Namba Station.